directus/directus/docs/getting-started/introduction.md

 ### Community

-Join our growing community of 2,600+ developers on [Discord](https://discord.gg/directus) and [Slack](https://directus.chat).
+Join our growing community of 2,600+ developers on [Discord](https://directus.chat).
 From community support to seeing where the platform is heading next, it's a great way to get more involved.

 ### Languages